Dosage Form: tablet

-The usual adult dosage is 25 mg to 100 mg daily as a single or divided dose.
-Many patients with edema respond to intermittent therapy, i.e., administration on alternate days or on 3 to 5 days each week.
+For Edema - The usual adult dosage is 25 to 100 mg daily as a single or divided dose.
+Many patients with edema respond to intermittent therapy, i.e., administration on alternate days or on three to five days each week.
 With an intermittent schedule, excessive response and the resulting undesirable electrolyte imbalance are less likely to occur.

 Patients usually do not require doses in excess of 50 mg of hydrochlorothiazide daily when used concomitantly with other antihypertensive agents.